Sitecore/Reference-Storefront/README.md

 **For download of binary packages and documentation** go to [Releases] (https://github.com/Sitecore/Reference-Storefront/releases)  by following the link

-For information about how to get started contributing to the project, read the [FAQ] (https://github.com/Sitecore/Reference-Storefront/wiki/Contributor-License-Agreement-FAQ) in the [Wiki] (https://github.com/Sitecore/Reference-Storefront/wiki)
+For information about how to start contributing to the project, read the [FAQ] (https://github.com/Sitecore/Reference-Storefront/wiki/Contributor-License-Agreement-FAQ) in the [Wiki] (https://github.com/Sitecore/Reference-Storefront/wiki)

 Copyright 2015 Sitecore Corporation A/S